 You can access our tutorials for free.
-You will learn the basics of the laws of testamentary capacity.
+You will learn the basics of the laws of mental or testamentary capacity.
 You'll also learn how to protect your wishes using Capacity Vault.
-These short messages are designed to help you complete your recording as smoothly as possible.
-Our videos and messages are designed to be accessible for those who are visually impaired and who are hard of hearing.
+These short messages are designed to help you complete your call as smoothly as possible.
+Our messages are designed to be accessible for those who are visually impaired and who are hard of hearing.
 If you need to ask anything we don't cover in our tutorial before you start your recording please contact us.

 Step 2: Create the Account

-We need to make sure that your Capacity Vault recordings are properly recorded and securely stored.
-To do this we will set up a secure account for you where you can store your recordings.
+We need to make sure that your Capacity Vault evidence is properly and securely stored.
+To do this we will set up a secure account for you where you can store your evidence.
 Setting up an account is free.
 Part of the account setup involves checking that your computer will work smoothly with our system.
 We do this all before taking any payment from you.
-Once you have passed our checks you can submit payment and start your recording.
+Once you have passed our checks you can submit payment and start your call.

 Our solicitors, barristers and legal professionals have set a series of simple questions.
-You'll be asked for details of your financial background, your family and about your will and the wishes in your will.
+You'll be asked for details of your financial background, your family and about you and your wishes.
 We'll ask everything we need to safeguard you and your wishes.
-You should make the recording on your own.
-Once the recording is complete we will give it a secure digital ID so we can provide an original to the court if your will is ever challenged.
+You should make the call on your own or (if necessary) in the presence of a medical professional, an independent translator or legal advisor.
+Once the call is complete we will give it a secure digital ID so we can provide your evidence to the court if your wishes are ever challenged.